Lechnio/VIM-settings/README.md

 This repo exist just as a files buckup, from where someone can clone it.
 <i>installer.sh</i> script from another repo (<i>projects/Bash</i>) is linking
-this repository to setup my custo VIM config.
+this repository to setup my custom VIM config.

 ## Authors